jmcaffee/ams_var_file/README.md

 var_id = "myDummyVar"

-# var_alias is the variables actual name in the AMS system.
+# var_alias is the variable's actual name in the AMS system.
 It *can*
 # contain spaces and such.

 var_alias = "My Dummy Var"